 - Pinch of salt

 - Melt the wet ingredients: In a medium saucepan, gently heat the butter, dark brown sugar, golden syrup, and black treacle over a low heat.
-Stir occasionally until everything has just melted together into a smooth, dark liquid.
-Do not allow the mixture to boil.
+Stir occasionally until melted into a smooth, dark liquid.
+Do not let it boil.
 Remove from the heat.

-- Combine dry ingredients: While the syrup mixture melts, sift the plain flour, ground ginger, ground cinnamon, cayenne pepper (if using), and salt into a large mixing bowl.
-Whisk them together to ensure the spices are evenly distributed.
+- Combine the dry ingredients: Sift the plain flour, ground ginger, ground cinnamon, cayenne pepper (if using), and salt into a large mixing bowl.
+Whisk together so the spices are evenly distributed.

-- Prepare the liquid components: In a separate jug or bowl, lightly beat the eggs and milk together.
-Whisk the bicarbonate of soda into this mixture.
-Don’t be alarmed if it froths up slightly.
+- Prepare the liquid components: In a separate jug, lightly beat the eggs and milk together.
+Whisk in the bicarbonate of soda.

-- Mix the batter: Gradually pour the melted syrup mixture into the dry ingredients, stirring with a wooden spoon or whisk.
-Then, pour in the egg and milk mixture.
-Whisk everything together until you have a smooth, fairly runny, and lump-free batter.
+- Mix the batter: Pour the melted syrup mixture into the dry ingredients, stirring with a wooden spoon.
+Then pour in the egg and milk mixture.
+Whisk until you have a smooth, fairly runny batter with no lumps.

-- Bake the gingerbread: Pour the batter into the prepared baking tin.
-Bake in the center of the preheated oven for 45–50 minutes.
-The gingerbread is ready when the edges have started to pull away from the sides of the tin and the top is firm and springy to the touch.
+- Bake the gingerbread: Pour the batter into the prepared tin.
+Bake in the centre of the oven for 45–50 minutes.
+The gingerbread is done when the edges pull away from the sides and the top feels firm and springy.

 - Cool in the tin: Leave the gingerbread to cool completely in the tin.
-This is a crucial step that helps the cake to develop its classic dense and sticky texture.
-Once cool, lift it out using the baking parchment and cut into squares.
+This helps the cake develop its classic dense, sticky texture.
+Once cool, lift it out using the parchment and cut into squares.

-- Use Black Treacle for Authenticity: For that classic dark colour and deep, slightly bittersweet flavour of authentic British gingerbread, you must use black treacle.
-Molasses is the closest substitute, but treacle provides the signature taste.
+- Use black treacle: For that classic dark colour and bittersweet depth, black treacle is essential.
+Molasses works as a substitute, but treacle gives the signature British flavour.

-This rich and spicy gingerbread is a true delight on its own, perfectly paired with a simple cup of hot tea or coffee.
-For an even more indulgent dessert experience, serve a slightly warmed square with a generous dollop of clotted cream, a thick spread of salted butter, or alongside a scoop of vanilla or salted caramel ice cream.
+This gingerbread is lovely on its own with a cup of tea.
+For something more indulgent, serve a slightly warmed square with a dollop of clotted cream or a thick spread of salted butter.

 - Serving Size: 1 square (recipe makes 12)